 Lodging at Gola

 IMPORTANT INFORMATION.
 In order to prevent negative impacts on the park and to ensure availability for all guests, visitors are required make an advanced booking prior to their trip to arrange for permits, food, lodge accommodation, camping equipment and guides.
+All visitors entering the park and on all camping trips must be accompanied by a national park staff and community guide.
+We thank you for your understanding and cooperation.quired make an advanced booking prior to their trip to arrange for permits, food, lodge accommodation, camping equipment and guides.
 All visitors must hold a valid entrance permit before entering the park and on all camping trips must be accompanied by a national park staff and community guide.
 We thank you for your understanding and cooperation.

 Lodges in Gola

 There are three lodges, each at an entry point to GRNP.
 From each lodge a variety of itineraries can be arranged, these include accommodation, food, staff and guides and permits.

 Belebu Community Lodge is owned and managed by the Belebu Community.
 The lodge has 8 single rooms with a shared bathroom with running water, a common room and dining room.
 The lodge is situated within the community, next to the school.
 There is a bari (outdoor communal hut) and a fire pit on the lodge grounds for relaxing and where the community puts on cultural dance shows.

 Belebu Community is located 40 km from Kenema (1.5-2 hrs) just south of Lalehun.
 The landscape is notable for its mountain climbs and panoramic views.
 Belebu village guides have extensive indigenous knowledge about medicinal plants and will help you spot wildlife, including various monkey species but also a Picathartes nesting site.
 The Belebu community guesthouse is owned and managed by the villagers and all fees go to the community.